top of page

 0

 There’s something special about creating a piece that becomes part of someone’s wedding story.
 When I’m working on a custom ceramic wedding gift, I always think about the couple who will unwrap it for the first time.
-The idea that one of my hand-built ceramic pieces might live in their new home as a daily reminder of that celebration feels like such an honor.
+Knowing that something hand-built in my studio may live in their home for decades is one of the reasons I love creating pottery wedding gifts that feel personal, lasting, and full of heart.

 Recently, I worked with a customer in New Jersey who wanted a custom ceramic wedding bowl designed around the wedding colors; gold and peacock blue.
 Those two tones together brought to mind elegance and joy.
 I built a deeply textured form that allowed the gold-like glaze to settle naturally into the surface, catching the light and shimmering beside the rich blue.
-The bride called it stunning, and her excitement reminded me why I love these collaborations.
+The bride called it stunning, and her excitement reminded me why personalized pottery wedding gifts feel so special.

 Woven tray with a textured blue ceramic bowl sits on a table in a cozy living room, featuring soft lighting and neutral tones.